 A. The County employee group is not part of or connected to the State of Delaware in any way.
-We have our own payroll system, our own employee benefits plan, and our own funding sources (super low County property taxes, sewer fees, grants, and assorted other fees).
+We have our own payroll system, our own employee benefits plan, and our own funding sources (low County property taxes, sewer fees, grants, and assorted other fees).

 Q. Do I need an elected official to help me get a Kent County job?